anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter03.md

 <a name="3.1"></a>
 ## 3.1 Introduction

 The purpose of this chapter is to list and describe the requirements on labs used to deploy and run the RI2.
-Overall, the RI2 serves two purposes which guide the definition of requirements in this chapter:
+Overall, the RI2 serves the following purposes which guide the definition of requirements in this chapter:

-1. RI2 serves as a baseline and proving ground for developing the [Reference Conformance 2 (RC2) specification](../../../ref_cert/RC2) as well as the [Cloud Native OVP](https://wiki.lfnetworking.org/x/agCDAQ) program.
+1. RI2 is an implementation of and a proving ground for the [Reference Architecture 2 (RA2) specification](../../../ref_arch/kubernetes).
+RI2 is verified against RA2 through the [Reference Conformance 2 (RC2) specification](../../../ref_cert/RC2).
+1. RI2 will align itself with the implementation work conducted within the [Cloud Native OVP](https://wiki.lfnetworking.org/x/agCDAQ).
-1. RI2 enables software vendors of CNFs and cloud container platforms to deploy a reference implementation in their development environment to develop and validate against.
+1. RI2 enables software vendors of CNFs and cloud container platforms to deploy a reference implementation in their environment to develop and validate against.

-As a result of those two main use cases, RI2 must be deployable in different lab environments:
+As a result of these, RI2 must be deployable in different lab environments:

-1. internal development labs of software vendors, operators and 3rd party test labs,
+1. internal development labs of software vendors, operators and 3<sup>rd</sup> party test labs
-1. public community labs (e.g. OPNFV),
+1. public community labs (e.g. Anuket (formerly OPNFV))
 1. resources hosted by cloud infrastructure providers (e.g. [Equinix Metal](https://metal.equinix.com/))

 In addition, lab environments must meet specific requirements on hardware resources (e.g. compute and storage), capabilities (e.g. support for SR-IOV), and connectivity (e.g., number of NICs) to run the RI2.
 The following sections describe the resulting requirements in detail.